5 Benefits of Online Learning for Students

 2. An international perspective

 There are numerous advantages to working and learning with people from all around the world.
-At Oxford Scholastica, we work with students from over 75 different countries, and our online courses make it even easier to connect a truly international cohort.
+At Oxford Scholastica, we work with students from over 75 different countries, and our online courses for teens make it even easier to connect a truly international cohort.

 Communicating with students from other parts of the world helps to cultivate a global perspective and generates greater cross-cultural understanding, exposing you to new values and ways of thinking.
 This is crucial to the ability to come up with new and innovative ideas, which will both serve your learning now and prepare you for work in an increasingly globalised world.